Zoom Web SDK

 Features across desktop browsers:

-(1) Gallery View is supported on Edge (Chromium Version).
+(1) Gallery View is supported on Chrome and Edge (Chromium Version) and requires cross origin isolation.

 (2) Joining computer audio on Firefox and Safari is only available for webinar attendees.
 Meeting participants and webinar hosts and panelists can also join computer audio on Firefox if they are using Linux.